 The demanding two weeks of Everest Base Camp Trek has left its brand as the best trekking in the world.
-This magnificent excursion leads you to the iconic Himalayan destination of Everest Base Camp (5364 meters) and Kalapatthar (5545 meters) that involves the pleasant Himalayas of Everest and its surroundings with incredible glaciers and alpine landscape.
+This magnificent excursion leads you to the iconic Himalayan destination of Everest Base Camp (5364 meters) and Kalapatthar (5545 meters) which involves the pleasant Himalayas of Everest and its surroundings with incredible glaciers and alpine landscape.
 The trek is more significantly a journey of self-exploration and saving a unique and outstanding life experience.

 About half an hour's flight from Kathmandu takes you to Lukla, which is a gateway to the adventurous EBC Trekking.
-You walk above the Dudh Koshi RIver through the gentle route and cross a few steel bridges before you enter the Sagarmatha National Park.
+You walk above the Dudh Koshi River through the gentle route and cross a few steel bridges before you enter the Sagarmatha National Park.
 It is prosperous in preserving rare found Himalayan animals and floral species.
-Everest Base Camp Trek entirely offers a legendry smile following the footsteps of the Everest summiteers- Tenzing Norgay and Hillary.
+Everest Base Camp Trek entirely offers a legendary smile following the footsteps of the Everest summiteers- Tenzing Norgay and Hillary.
 It is an iconic trip through the colorful and spiritual Sherpa highlands that ensure eternal happiness.
 Monasteries in Tengboche and Pangbuche are the representatives of such stunning spiritual sites.
 The Khumbu glaciers and the last settlement at Gorakshep offer the base to quench your thirst to explore the Everest base camp and Kalapatthar to arrest the breathtaking view of the Everest Himalayan chain.
 Catch the best seasons to enjoy the Everest Base Camp Trek extremely.

 A fruitful way of making EBC Trekking in Nepal is acclimatization.
-It is the best way to adapt to the thin air region with a couple of rest and walk around for days.
-Easy arrangement of transportation including flights back and forth is available with Nepal Kameleon Holidays, a local agency in Kathmandu that assures your trek with a professional guide and team in a competitive cost and customized itinerary.
+It is the best way to adapt to the thin air region with a couple of rest and walking around for days.
+Easy arrangement of transportation including flights back and forth is available with Nepal Kameleon Holidays, a local agency in Kathmandu that assures your trek with a professional guide and team at a competitive cost and customized itinerary.

 Limited with time, but want to explore the Everest Himalayan range from the highest point?
 Find Everest Base Camp Helicopter Tour